Domestic Violence

 Emily would not allow her children to be brought up in a violent, abusive home.
 She had grown up that way and knew the damage it could do.
 She called for help and came to My Sisters’ Place, a confidential domestic violence shelter near Phoenix.

 The team at My Sisters’ Place see hundreds of clients each year.
 Emily was different.
 She tackled every obstacle that came her way in record time.
-“When clients come to My Sisters’ Place, it can take a month to get acclimated to the environment.
-Getting children settled, living with strangers and getting emotionally ready to handle the next step is difficult,” said Sara Lewis, domestic violence case manager.
-“In many cases, the clients who come to us have been isolated and haven’t worked.
-They may have no job skills.
-We help them make a resume, find an entry level job and take steps to gain independence.”
+When clients come to My Sisters’ Place, it can take a month to get acclimated to the environment.
+Getting children settled, living with strangers and getting emotionally ready to handle the next step can be difficult.
+In many cases, the clients who come to My Sisters' Place have been isolated, and may not have job skills, but the team at the shelter will help them make a resume, find an entry level job and take steps to gain independence.

 Motivated to Change

 When Emily came to My Sisters’ Place, she already had a job.
-She worked all day, then came by to the shelter and made a home cooked meal for her children.
+She worked all day, then came by to the shelter and made a home-cooked meal for her children.
 She worked hard to keep life structured and as consistent as possible for her children, including keeping them in the same school.

 Emily happily accepted all the resources available.
 Many of the support groups met virtually but Emily prioritized attendance, even though she was often the only one there.
 She was highly engaged with the staff and took every step to succeed.